-This spicy beef rib recipe is an easy one to make.
+This spicy beef rib recipe is an easy one to put together.
 The seasoning is simply pre-packaged taco spice blended with a few additional ingredients.
 If you like tacos, then you'll love these ribs.

-The first time I made this rib recipe, it was too spicy.
+The first time I made this recipe, the flavor was too intense.
 I used packaged taco spice straight from the bag to season the ribs.
 Good idea, but it needed some work.
 After a few tries, I found the combination of spices that mellowed the taco flavor and reduced the saltiness.
-And that touch of cayenne...well, what can I say?
-I like the heat!

-Buy and prep the beef back ribs and mix up the South of The Border Rib Rub.
+Buy and prep the beef back ribs and mix up the rub.
 Season the ribs and smoke them to perfection.
 Here's the recipe...

 South Of The Border Rib Rub